SolaceDev/solace-dev-codelabs/markdown/spring-cloud-stream-beyond/spring-cloud-stream-beyond.md

 🛠 Let's test this out using the "Try-Me" tool as usual.
 In the **Publisher** set the "Correlation Id" (which is under "Show Advanced") to "accept" and publish a message to the `a/b/c` topic like seen in the image below.
 🛠 You should see that your microservice accepts the message and if you navigate to your Queue, which should be named *scst/wk/nonexclusive/plain/a/b/_*, you'll see that there are no messages remaining on the queue.

 🛠 Now change the "Correlation ID" to "requeue" and send the message again.
-You'll see that the message gets requeued and if you navigate to your queue in PubSub+ Manager in a timely manner (within 2 minutes since we set retries to 2, are using a single consumer and set a sleep of 60 seconds after requeuing) you'll see the message remains on the queue.
+You'll see that the message gets requeued and if you navigate to your queue in PubSub+ Manager in a timely manner (within 2 minutes since we set retries to 2, are using a single consumer, and set a sleep of 60 seconds after requeuing) you'll see the message remains on the queue.

 ![Client Ack Accept TryMe](img/clientAckAcceptTryMe.webp)